Expert’s Guide: Generative AI Prompts for Maximum Efficiency

 Because why shouldn’t we use the AI itself to make us better prompt engineers?

 The image below is taken from the mentioned source.
-It showcases exactly how changes to your prompt can generate better responses.
+It showcases exactly how changes to your prompt can generate better responses with more context.

 Prompt Formatting